allan5050/aircraft-defect-viewer/README.md

 I would also allow users to create their own dashboards and hot buttons, enabling them to work more efficiently and helping the development team learn which patterns are most useful.
 By supporting customization, we can better understand user needs and improve the product for everyone.

 Finally, I would conduct more performance load-testing for the dashboard and table search features to ensure that even with 10,000,000+ records, the application remains fast and responsive.

+Additionally, I would refactor the core pagination to use keyset (or "cursor-based") pagination instead of the current `OFFSET` approach.
+While `OFFSET` is suitable for browsing initial pages, keyset pagination would provide near-constant query time even for very deep page numbers (e.g. page 20,000), making the system truly scalable for enterprise use cases.